inductiva/meshnets/README.md

 pip install -r requirements.txt
 ```

-Next, because `meshents` is actually packaged we can install it using:
+Next, because `meshnets` is actually packaged we can install it using:

 ```bash
 pip install -e .